MarkWilcock/Generative-AI-Course/40 How do LLMs work.md

 <br/>Source: https://www.frontiersin.org/files/Articles/1290880/fphy-11-1290880-HTML/image_m/fphy-11-1290880-g001.jpg

 This contains nodes (or neurons, or simply numbers) and connections (lines, or sometimes called edges) between the nodes.
 The nodes are arranged in several layers:
-* the input layer – the values of these nodeas are set to the context of the words)
+* the input layer – the values of these nodes are set to the words at  the start of the sentence
-* Several hidden layers – these help the neural net to generalise
+* several hidden layers – these help the neural net to generalise
 * the output layer – the output of the nodes in this layer makes the prediction of the next word.

 A node is connected to *all* the  nodes in the previous layer by the connections.
 Each of these connections has a weight (a number) and it is these weights that are adjusted during the training so that the predictions and closer to the actual output values.